Queen Camilla: Image rehabilitation

-Following both of their divorces, Charles declared his relationship with Parker Bowles was "non-negotiable".
-Charles was aware that the relationship was receiving a lot of negative publicity, and appointed Mark Bolland—whom he had employed in 1995 to refurbish his own imageto enhance Parker Bowles's public profile.
+Following both of their divorces, Charles declared his relationship with Camilla was "non-negotiable".
+Charles was aware that the relationship was receiving a lot of negative publicity, and appointed Mark Bolland – whom he had employed in 1995 to refurbish his own image – to enhance her public profile.
 In July 1997, she was involved in a head-on car accident while driving to Highgrove House, though neither she nor the other driver sustained any major injuries.
-Parker Bowles occasionally became Charles's unofficial companion at events.
+Camilla occasionally became Charles's unofficial companion at events.
 In 1999, they made their first public appearance together at the Ritz London Hotel, where they attended a birthday party for her sister; about 200 photographers and reporters from around the world were there to witness them together.
 In 2000, she accompanied Charles to Scotland for a number of official engagements, and in 2001, she became president of the Royal Osteoporosis Society (ROS), which introduced her to the public.

-Parker Bowles later met Queen Elizabeth II, for the first time since Parker Bowles and Charles's relationship was made public, at the 60th birthday party of the former Greek king Constantine II in 2000.
-This meeting was seen as an apparent seal of approval by the Queen on her son's relationship with Parker Bowles.
-After a series of appearances at public and private venues, the Queen invited Parker Bowles to her Golden Jubilee celebrations in 2002.
+Camilla later met Queen Elizabeth II, for the first time since her and Charles's relationship was made public, at the 60th birthday party of the former Greek king Constantine II in 2000.
+This meeting was seen as an apparent seal of approval by the Queen on her son's relationship with Camilla.
+After a series of appearances at public and private venues, the Queen invited Camilla to her Golden Jubilee celebrations in 2002.
 She sat in the royal box behind the Queen for one of the concerts at Buckingham Palace.
 Charles reportedly paid privately for two full-time security staff for her protection.
-Although Parker Bowles maintained her residence, Ray Mill House, which she purchased in 1995, near Lacock in Wiltshire, she then moved into Clarence House, Charles's household and official residence since 2003.
+Although Camilla maintained her residence, Ray Mill House, which she purchased in 1995, near Lacock in Wiltshire, she then moved into Clarence House, Charles's household and official residence since 2003.
 In 2004, she accompanied Charles on almost all of his official events, including a high-profile visit together to the annual highland games in Scotland.
 The media speculated on when they would announce their engagement, and as time went by, polls conducted in the United Kingdom showed overall support for the marriage.

-Despite this image rehabilitation, Parker Bowles received backlash from supporters of Diana who wrote to national newspapers to air their views, especially after Parker Bowles and Charles's wedding plans were announced.
+Despite this image rehabilitation, Camilla received backlash from supporters of Diana who wrote to national newspapers to air their views, especially after her and Charles's wedding plans were announced.
 This sentiment was later parodied by internet trolls on Facebook and TikTok through fake fanpages and accounts dedicated to Diana.
-In 2023, The Independent named Camilla the most influential woman of 2023 in its "Influence List" and her name appeared on the list again in 2024 and 2025.
+In 2023, The Independent named Camilla the most influential woman of 2023 in its "Influence List" and her name appeared on the list again in 2024, 2025 and 2026.